-Be sure to read our section on the types of dog shampoos available and pick the right ones for your dog.
-Then make check the ingredients closely to make sure it will work for your dog.
+Be sure to read our section on the types of shampoos available and pick the right one for your dog.
+Then make sure to check the ingredients closely to make sure it will work for your dog; especially if your dog has sensitive skin.
 You can’t really score this feature but it is definitely the first thing you need to check out before committing to purchase and then applying to your dog’s fur.

-Whether or not it has great, genuinely reviews online is something we use to score any product reviews, not just dog shampoos.
+Whether or not the shampoos have great, genuine reviews online is something we use to score any product reviews.
 If you buy a product which has been well received by a load of people then it does, of course, improve the chances that it will end up being a good product.
-It’s just common sense.

 Return on investment

 This is a difficult one to gauge but in our opinion, it relates to the relative cost of the product you want to buy against others which offer the same or similar performance.
 The most expensive product doesn’t necessarily mean the best product just as much as the cheapest product doesn’t mean the best investment.
 When thinking of buying your dog shampoo consider the price and if it’s fair when compared to its competitors.